 |Metamath's axiom schemes||Tarski's system S2|

 All of our extensions are provable (outside of Metamath) as metatheorems of Tarski's original system, meaning that they are sound (and also logically redundant).
-Instances of them not involving wff metavariables can be proved inside of Metamath; see theorems ax6w, ax7w, ax11w, and ax12w.
+Instances of them not involving wff metavariables (and with all set metavariables mutually distinct) can be proved inside of Metamath from Tarski's axioms; see theorems ax6w, ax7w, ax11w, and ax12w.
 Theorem ax11wdemo shows an example of this, eliminating the hypotheses of ax11w.

 Except for ax-9, our system includes all axiom schemes of Tarski's system.
 In the case of ax-9, Tarski's version is weaker because it includes a distinct variable proviso.
 If we wish, we can also weaken our version in this way and still have a metalogically complete system.
 Theorem ax9 shows this by deriving, in the presence of the other axioms, our ax-9 from Tarski's weaker version ax9v.
 However, we chose the stronger version for our system because it is simpler to state and easier to use.